-Having a disability is related to lower rates of employment for all racial/ethnic groups.
-The figure below illustrates a clear race/ethnicity and disability employment hierarchy for adults ages 21 to 65.
-In 2017, 78% of whites without disabilities were employed, placing them on the top rung of the employment ladder.
-Hispanics without disabilities fall in the middle with an employment rate of 73%, followed by African Americans without disabilities with an employment rate of 68%.
+Having a disability is related to lower employment rates for all racial/ethnic groups.
+The figure below illustrates a clear race/ethnicity and disability employment hierarchy for U.S. born adults ages 21 to 65.
+In 2017, 79% of whites without disabilities were employed, placing them on the top rung of the employment ladder.
+Hispanics without disabilities fell in the middle with an employment rate of 76%, followed by African Americans without disabilities at 69%.
 Regardless of race, adults with disabilities are far less likely to be employed than those without disabilities.
 Employment among individuals with disabilities, however, also varies by race-ethnicity.
-A third of whites and 30% of Hispanics with disabilities are employed.
-Less than one-quarter of African Americans with disabilities are employed, making African Americans with disabilities the most disadvantaged group.
+Over a third of whites (36%) and 34% of Hispanics with disabilities are employed.
+Less than one-quarter of African Americans with disabilities (23%) are employed, making African Americans with disabilities the most disadvantaged group.

 About the Author